alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/pex-to-the-rescue.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb13.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image13.png)

 It seems that there are really a lot of paths that makes my routine to fail.
-If you look at the Text column you see that some of the input strings that makes my routine fails are composed by string termination (\0) inside the string, or are null etc etc. Pex can find those specific input values because it analyzes the code of the Class under test, for this reason it is a tool of â€œWhite Boxâ€ testing.
-Another great feature of Pex is the â€œSuggestions Windowsâ€, since Pex found errors because he really analyze written code he can also give you suggestion on how to avoid a specific error.
+If you look at the Text column you see that some of the input strings that makes my routine fails are composed by string termination (\0) inside the string, or are null etc etc. Pex can find those specific input values because it analyzes the code of the Class under test, for this reason it is a tool of *White Box* testing.
+Another great feature of Pex is the *Suggestions Windows*, since Pex found errors because he really analyze written code he can also give you suggestion on how to avoid a specific error.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb14.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image14.png)